Cerro Catedral: A World-Class Winter Resort in Argentina’s Bona Fide Ski Town

 But recent upgrades include many more snow-making machines for the base, which has helped the resort extend the ski season.

-A fifth of Cerro Catedral are novice runs, while the bulk are easy intermediate with a few tricky spots.
+A fifth of Cerro Catedral slopes are for novice, while the bulk is easy intermediate with a few tricky spots.

 The remaining 15% is advanced and expert terrain.